Witnesses describe chaos as shooter opened fire in a Colorado grocery store - KVIA

 Hummel said as soon as he got out, he immediately called his parents and his friend and roommate Mason, who works at the store.

-Hummel said his first priority was making sure Mason got out safe, and later Mason was hiding in a storage room with other customers.
+Hummel said his first priority was making sure Mason got out safe.
+He later found out that Mason was hiding in a storage room with other customers.

 “One of the biggest scary texts he sent, he just said, ‘I love you guys.
 Thank you for everything in case things go bad.’
 That was a really hard text, especially me being in this situation,” Hummel said.
 “That was something I would never want to hear from any of my friends.
 It was horrifying.
 It was truly horrifying.”

+“All of a sudden we just heard ‘pop, pop, crack, crack,'” she said.
+“We kind of stopped what we were doing and we heard some glass shattering.”

+Crumby said she went outside and saw a neighboring yoga studio whose window “looked like it had been shot in.”
+She also saw people running out of King Sooper and she heard sirens in the background.

-Outside of the store, a man named Ben, was inside his apartment when he heard a few shots.
+At an apartment complex near the grocery store, a man named Ben was inside his apartment when he heard gunshots.

 “I didn’t think much of it because it was all muffled from in my apartment,” he told CNN affiliate KCNC.

-Note: Correction: A previous version misstated which person Steven McHugh said overheard the shots on the phone.
-It was the children’s other grandmother.